yonice7/winston/README.md

 # Lucas

-Lucas is a program to that helps you to automate the control of your personal finances, saving you hours of transactions record entry, calculation, sheets editing, etc.
+Winston is a program that helps you pay your personal bills in vnzla using banco mercantil

 ## Installation